YinLiLin/CMplot/README.md

 > genes <- paste("GENE", 1:length(SNPs), sep="_")
 > set.seed(666666)
 > CMplot(pig60K[,c(1:3,5)], plot.type="m",LOG10=TRUE,col=c("grey30","grey60"),highlight=SNPs,
-        highlight.col=c("red","blue","green"),highlight.cex=1,highlight.pch=c(15:17), highlight.text=genes,
+        highlight.col=rep(c("green","blue"),length=length(SNPs)),highlight.cex=1, highlight.text=genes,
-        highlight.text.col=c("red","blue","green"),threshold=0.05/nrow(pig60K),threshold.lty=2,
+        highlight.text.col=rep("red",length(SNPs)),threshold=0.05/nrow(pig60K),threshold.lty=2,
         amplify=FALSE,file="jpg",file.name="",dpi=300,file.output=TRUE,verbose=TRUE,width=14,height=6)
 # Note:
-# 'highlight', 'highlight.text', 'highlight.text.xadj', 'highlight.text.yadj' could be vector or list, if it is a vector,
+# 'highlight', 'highlight.text' could be vector or list, if it is a vector, all traits will
-# all traits will use the same highlighted SNPs index and text, if it is a list, the length of the list should equal to the number of traits.
+# use the same highlighted SNPs index and text, if it is a list, the length of the list should equal to the number of traits.
 # the order of 'highlight.text' must be consistent with 'highlight'
 # highlight.text.cex: value or vecter, control the size of added text
 # highlight.text.font: value or vecter, control the font of added text
-# highlight.text.xadj: value or vecter or list for multiple traits, -1, 0, 1 limited, control the position of text around the highlighted SNPs: -1(left), 0(center), 1(right)
-# highlight.text.yadj: value or vector or list for multiple traits, same as above, -1(down), 0(center), 1(up)
 ```

 </p>